ClearHall/SkyMobile/README.md

 Cross platform SkyMobile with API.

+Documentation is currently outdated on version 1.0.
+Newest version is 1.2.

 ## Getting Started with Documentation

 To use this API, you must take the package SkywardScraperAPI.
 I have not made this implementable with pubspec.yaml.